 RESULTS IN JUST WEEKS!

-The 6 Point Vocal Wav Technique is one of only 3 major voice techniques available in the USA and is simple to understand but profound in its effect.
-Combining this technique with other effective practices from Seth Riggs to Speech Level Singing Karen can give powerful lessons for professionals and beginners alike.
+The 6 Point Vocal Wav Technique is a voice technique that is simple to understand but profound in its effect.
+Combining this technique with other effective practices from The Complete Vocal Technique out of the Denmark, Seth Riggs to Speech Level Singing Karen can give powerful lessons for professionals and beginners alike.
 Difficulties with pitch, range, agility, endurance, volume, and tone can readily be resolved in an open, safe, and positive environment.

 If you can speak, you can sing.
 In fact, you were BORN to sing!
 Did you know that the way you sound is the result of an instrument being played, like a guitar or a piano?
 It's just a matter of exercise and training a new set of muscles like any other muscles in the body.
 Voice coach Karen S. Lytle will guide you to explore the way you go about creating the voice you have and then discovering how to use your anatomy, your instrument, to craft the sound you want.
 Contact Karen S. Lytle, Voice teacher, for your introduction to these great techniques.